dagronf/DSFSparkline/README.md

 ## Overlays

-Overlays represent the individual elements of a sparkline.
+Overlays represent the individual visual components of a sparkline.
 You can add as many or as few to your surface in any order.
 For example, you could overlay two different graph types onto the same surface using the same.
 And as overlays can share their datasource, all overlays using the same source will automatically update if the data changes (for example, in reponse to a `push`)

-An overlay represents a single 'component' of a sparkline.
 For example, there is an overlay that highlights a y-range of data.
 Or, if you want some grid lines, you can add them using the gridlines overlay.

 You can add different instances of an overlay to the same sparkline.
 For example, if you want to add multiple range highlights you add multiple 'highlight' overlays to the sparkline surface.